LaunchCodeEducation/data-analysis-wiki/Course-Overview-and-Structure.md

   * Class discussion and review of exercises as needed
 * Studio
   * Students separate into assigned groups
-  * Group work with ta check-ins
+  * Group work with IA check-ins
   * Designed to be **safe practice time** for students with support
   * Class discussion and review as needed
 * Assignments
   * Completed independently
   * Graded assignments for which students are given multiple weeks to complete
-  * Typically worked on outside of class, unless provided "open working time" by TA
+  * Typically worked on outside of class, unless provided "open working time" by IA

 # Tasks and Responsibilities
-Instructors and tas are crucial to the success of the students.
+Course staff members are crucial to the success of the students.
 These tasks help ensure that everyone knows their role in the process.

 ## Instructors

 * Report Issues to LaunchCode (LC) staff
-  * Contact LC staff by Slack, email, or phone.
+  * Contact LC staff by Discord or email.
   * LC staff needs to know about issues with: students, tas, facilities, curriculum, course tools
     * [For issues requiring changes to the curriculum material, including bugs](https://github.com/LaunchCodeEducation/data-analysis/wiki/Course-Overview-and-Structure#Bug-and-Issue-Reporting)
-* Facilitate large group(full class) activities
+* Facilitate large group (full class) activities
   * Examples
     * What to review/demo in primary instruction
     * Decide whether to bring the class back together after studio time